-Chicaoji began here on Lopez Island one day when a good friend who is into Healing with Raw Foods offered me a snack.
+Chicaoji began here on Lopez Island, Washington, one day when a good friend who is into using food as medicine offered me a snack.
 She loaded up my hand with goji berries and cacao nibs.
-I had tasted goji and cacao singly in other foods (like hot cereals and chocolate which I love) but not just those two together.
+I had tasted goji and cacao in other foods (like hot cereals and chocolate which I love) but not just those two together.
 I flipped the whole scoop into my mouth.

 As I chewed an amazing flavor developed.
 A bell went off.
-My first thought was “WOW, That’s really good but it sure could use just a little spicy heat”.
-I walked from my friend’s place across a field (where we sometimes play bocce) to Blossom Organic Grocery and bought some of all 7 kinds of chile peppers they had in stock, some goji berries, and some raw cacao nibs.
+My first thought was “WOW, That’s really good but it sure could use just a little spicy heat“.
+I walked from my friend’s place across a field to Blossom Organic Grocery and bought some of ever kind of dried of chile peppers they had in stock, some goji berries, and some raw cacao nibs.
 I took them home and started playing with the blender.

 I have played around making hot sauces in the past but this little combination was new culinary terrain for me.
 I used other ingredients I had on hand such as pickling vinegar and salt.
 I brought the results down to the Vortex Juice Bar and Cafe which is one of the best places to eat on Lopez.
 The owner, Jean Perry, strives to make the best food she can using locally produced ingredients to the extent they’re available; mostly things like wraps, salads, soups, and juices.
 It is actually a main hangout spot here on Lopez Island where lots of locals congregate to eat and socialize.

 I foisted upon these innocents my concoctions based on goji berries, cacao, and chilies.
 I continued to play with various chilies, salts, vinegars, and sweeteners over the Summer of 2007.

 I was onto something.
 I wanted the best possible ingredients so I asked knowledgeable locals what’s best.